Pulmonary Hypertension and Thromboembolic disease

 Although signs of flow obstruction and right heart strain may be present, right ventricular hypertrophy is often absent due to the rapid progression of the tumor.

-Imaging features suggestive of PAS include:
+Imaging features suggestive of a pulmonary artery sarcoma include:

-• Involvement of the pulmonary valve and/or right ventricular outflow tract
+- Involvement of the pulmonary valve and/or right ventricular outflow tract.

 Images

-There is a large filling defect within the central pulmonary arteries.
+- There is a large filling defect within the central pulmonary arteries.

 Charity